New South Wales federal redistribution

 Many objections to the proposed redistribution and comments in favour of retaining the name ‘North Sydney’ focused on the name being a Federation name in use since the first Federal election in 1901.

-Augmented Electoral Commission's conclusions: The augmented Electoral Commission accepted that the name ‘North Sydney’ has been in use since 1901, and retaining it would be consistent with the naming guideline to retain the names of original federation electoral divisions.
+Augmented Electoral Commission's conclusions: The augmented Electoral Commission accepted that the name ‘North Sydney’ has been in use since 1901, and retaining it would be consistent with the naming guideline to retain the names of original federation electorates.

 The augmented Electoral Commission also noted that ‘North Sydney’ is a locality name and the name of a local government area.
 The augmented Electoral Commission consequently observed that retiring the name would address the guideline that stipulates locality or place names should generally be avoided.
 This approach is consistent with the previous retirement of the Federation names of ’South Sydney’ (retired in 1934), ‘East Sydney’ (1968), and ‘West Sydney’ (1968).